Silver Criteria

 Walk Forwards (Silver)

 Dog must start next to the handler, then the handler cues them to move forward.
-The dog must walk in a straight line for at least 20 paces away from the handler.
-Dog must continue walking for 20 paces without stopping, going off track or sniffing anything.
+The dog must walk in a straight line for at least 3 body lengths away from the handler.
+Dog must continue walking for the 3 body lengths without stopping, going off track or sniffing anything.

 Walking Leg Weaves